nickstokes/podsync/README.md

 on YouTube and Vimeo.
 So the aim of Podsync is to make your life easier and enable you to view/listen to content on any device in podcast client.

+## EMS specific stuff

+This fork is slightly modified to meet the needs of the Earth Modular Society.
+Changes in this version:
+- Added 'playlist_dating' option to switch the podcast episode date between the date the video was added to the playlist (default) and the date that the original video was uploaded.
+- Added the video link to the top of the description.
+- Includes the current EMS config (minus the youtube api key) in the config-ems.toml file.

+To get the deployment working, I had to do the following
+- Replace youtube-dl binary with the latest yt-dlp fork.
+- Get a cookies.txt file (Netscape cookies format) from my browser.

 ## Features

 - Works with YouTube and Vimeo.